markosski/eventdriven/README.md

   - change to account state is published as change event

 ### Transaction processing platform
+- implemented
-- external system requests decisioning on credit card transaction via API call
+- exposes API endpoint for external system to request transaction decisioning (underwriting)
 - listens to payments platform and applies payment events
 - listens to account change to maintain local state of accounts
   - reason to maintain local state is to avoid expensive calls to Account service